 Carhartt’s Work in Progress line offers a more fashionable take on the look, and is a firm favourite of fashion industry insiders.
 “I think it’s even more relevant right now due to the nostalgia that workwear holds towards simpler times, where people had a craft and the pace of living was slower,” says Gove.

 Workwear offers desk-bound men a whiff of the romance of semi-skilled labour without, you know, actually having to get your hands dirty.
-Indeed, much of the workwear canon, especially the Americana of labels like Dickies and Carhartt, romanticises the kind of work which is being made redundant by automation or outsourcing to developing countries.
+Indeed, much of the workwear canon, especially the Americana of labels like Dickies and Carhartt, romanticises the kind of work that is being made redundant by automation or outsourcing to developing countries.

 It’s no surprise that workwear’s surface textures are predominantly matte: heavy cotton drill, thick wool, deep indigo denim, butter-soft flannel, chambray, slub linen and waxed cotton.
-These are fabrics which neither glow or shine, or draw any attention to themselves, but are instead quietly handsome, taking on character with use and wear over time.
+These are fabrics which neither glow or shine, or draw any attention to themselves but are instead quietly handsome, taking on a character with use and wear over time.
 Gloss and ‘newness’ is for the shiny world of the internet and luxury emporiums, which is what the appropriation of workwear is partly a reaction against.